 One Sunday, a mutual friend brought “this strange-looking man” to Andy Griffith’s home in Toluca Lake and dropped him off.
-“I gave him a bathing suit and let him get in the pool, and I took him for a drive in the car,” Andy recalled.
+“I gave him a bathing suit and let him get in the pool, and I took him for a drive in the car,” Andy recalled to King.
 “And he finally left, and I was so thrilled.”

 Two weeks later, the friend escorted Andy to The Horn to see Jim perform.
 Mayberry lore generally credits Dick Linke, Andy’s manager, with spotting Jim’s act and urging Andy to see it.
 But Jim says Andy arrived at The Horn in the company of a blind psychiatrist named Bill Cannon and his wife, who came from Jim’s hometown and happened to know both Andy and Jim.

 “I didn’t want to go,” Andy recalled.
 “I went kicking and screaming.
 But the man got up and was electrifying.”
 Afterward, Andy caught up with Jim on the sidewalk outside.
 “I don’t know what you do,” he told him, “but it’s magic, whatever it is.”
 They chatted amicably.
 Andy pledged, “If a part ever comes up on our show, I’ll give you a call.”